jasonLapina/popmart-checkout/readme.md

+## Installation
+- navigate to the root directory of the project
+- run npm install

 ## Pre requisites
 - Set a default address to your popmart account
 - Connect your credit card to your google account and make sure your browser reads it so that the app can pay via this GPay Button: